Stuart Price on Creating Hits with UAD Plug-Ins

 The Cooper Time Cube Mk II Delay is another one that is great for building sounds, without making them too effected sounding.
 I like the “suffocated” sound you can create with it.
 When the delay is so short it’s almost superimposed on the original and it makes for a nice thick tone.

-Also, the Fairchild Tube Limiter Plug-In Collection is great because it is unique; none of the other compressors sound like it.
-On the Killers Day and Age, that was often a drum compressor, for either individual sounds or the entire kit.
+Also, the Fairchild Tube Limiter Collection is great because it is unique; none of the other compressors sound like it.
+On the Killers' Day and Age, that was often a drum compressor, for either individual sounds or the entire kit.
 It suits Ronnie’s [the Killers’ drummer Ronnie Vannucci, Jr.] sound well.
-His kit is really more like one single sound source than a collection of multi-micing drums.
+His kit is really more like one single sound source than a collection of multi-miked drums.

 The Precision K-Stereo Ambience Recovery plug-in is also excellent on a bus because you can really start altering your perception of what the group was before.
 It makes suggestions that, if you were thinking too logically, you wouldn’t have thought of.

 It’s good to experiment making broad stereo groups a bit more subtle, and vice versa, creating unnatural ambience from sources that had little before.